 Pell Grants at University of Mary

-19%% of students at University of Mary receive Pell Grants which are awarded to undergraduate students with demonstrated financial need who don’t have a bachelor’s or professional degree.
+19% of students at University of Mary receive Pell Grants, which are awarded to undergraduate students with demonstrated financial need (students who have a bachelor’s or professional degree are not eligible).
 Pell Grants are awarded by the federal government and do not need to be repaid.
 To apply for a Pell Grant, students will need to submit their FAFSA.
 If you are awarded a Pell Grant, you’ll see it listed in your financial aid award letter if you are accepted to University of Mary.